-The Fujifilm X-T2 and the Fujifilm X-E2S are two digital cameras that were revealed to the public, respectively, in July 2016 and January 2016.
+The Fujifilm X-T2 and the Fujifilm X-E2S are two digital cameras that were officially introduced, respectively, in July 2016 and January 2016.
 Both the X-T2 and the X-E2S are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-The X-T2 has a resolution of 24 megapixel, whereas the X-E2S provides 16 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The X-T2 has a resolution of 24 megapixels, whereas the X-E2S provides 16 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Fujifilm X-T2 and the Fujifilm X-E2S.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X-T2 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-E2S is notably smaller (21 percent) than the Fujifilm X-T2.
 Moreover, the X-E2S is markedly lighter (31 percent) than the X-T2.
 It is worth mentioning in this context that the X-T2 is splash and dust resistant, while the X-E2S does not feature any corresponding weather-sealing.